 Mid-level water clouds

-Mid-level water clouds are depicted in greyish colours in the Severe Storms RGB images.
+Mid-level water clouds appear white in the HRV Cloud RGB images.